Charavee/animeR/README.md

     overview of filtering tool for anime lovers to locate the list of anime of their interest.

-2)  `anime_rec(x, y)`: The function takes in genre x and source y and output a list of five anime with their synopsis based on popularity rating.
+2)  `anime_rec(x, y)`: The function outputs a list of five anime with their synopsis based on popularity rating.

-3)  `get_trend(x, y)`: This function takes in genre x and year y and output a wordcloud that shows the most recurring themes and words in the anime’s synopsis.
+3)  `get_trend()`: This function takes in genre x and year y and output a wordcloud that shows the most recurring themes and words in the anime’s synopsis.

 4)  `info( )`: This function returns the top five anime of all time based on popularity, the visualization of anime popularity by genre,